Toluwanimialaz/project-tracker/README.md

 # project-tracker
-A website ton manage your projects
+A website to manage your projects